Hodapp87/prosha/README.md

 interpreter for a buggy, half-assed EDSL/minilanguage.
 (Greenspun's Tenth Rule of Programming, anyone?)

-On top of this, my implementation is pretty slow when it is using a large number of rules each producing small geometry (which is almost literally the only way it *can* be used if you want to produce a fairly complex mesh).
+On top of this, my implementation was pretty slow when it was using a large number of rules each producing small geometry (which is almost literally the only way it *can* be used if you want to produce a fairly complex mesh).
 I did some